kushaldas/summertraining/docs/opsec.rst

 use the mobile applications like **FreeOTP**, **Google Authenticator**, **Authy**.
 These generates time based tokens which can be used as 2FA.

-To learn more, read `this guide <https://medium.com/@mshelton/two-factor-authentication-for-beginners-b29b0eec07d7>`_.
+To learn more, read `the guide <https://medium.com/@mshelton/two-factor-authentication-for-beginners-b29b0eec07d7>`_ on 2FA.

 To know more which all sites provides 2 factor authentication, visit `https://twofactorauth.org <https://twofactorauth.org>`_.